Can You Drink Alcohol While on Accutane?

 Most people who did become depressed while using isotretinoin found that their symptoms went away once they stopped using the drug.

-But for some people, depression and suicidal behavior persisted even after they stopped using the medication.
+However, for some people, depression and suicidal behavior persisted even after they stopped using the medication.

 What are the Side Effects of Using Accutane While Drinking Alcohol - The Skincare Culture

-Additionally, fatigue is yet another potential side effect of mixing alcohol and Accutane as both substances can cause an increase in the neurotransmitter gamma-Aminobutyric acid (GABA), causing the body to slow down and become lethargic.
+Additionally, fatigue is yet another potential side effect of mixing alcohol and Accutane, as both substances can cause an increase in the neurotransmitter gamma-aminobutyric acid (GABA), causing the body to slow down and become lethargic.

 Moreover, alcohol and Accutane both affect the levels of dopamine in the brain.